We've all heard the phrase: "constructive criticism"…

 Find out where they learned about this.

-Having a better understanding of why they criticized you will only help you better apply the lesson.
+Having a better understanding of why they gave you the criticism will only help you better apply the lesson.

 There’s a lot of talk about “feedback sandwiches” in management circles.

 Go ahead and google it if you want to learn more about it.